-Marguerite Lobeck-Kürsteiner was born in St. Gallen in 1893 and studied Recitation in Munich.
+Marguerite Lobeck-Kürsteiner was born in St. Gallen, Switzerland in 1893 and studied recitation in Munich, Germany.
 A case of tuberculosis led her to take a cure in Arosa, where she first became aware of Rudolf Steiner.
 She shared her interest in Steiner’s teachings with her future husband, the painter Fritz Lobeck.
-In 1923 she began her studies at the Eurythmics School in Stuttgart.
-When she returned to Zürich she took over the eurythmics program at the Rudolf Steiner School there, which had recently been founded by Kurt Englert.
+In 1923, she began her studies at the Eurythmics School in Stuttgart.
+When she returned to Zürich, she took over the eurythmics program at the Rudolf Steiner School there, which had recently been founded by Kurt Englert.